 Recurring billing means the charge repeats

 Recurring billing is when a service charges you again on a set schedule.
 That schedule might be monthly, yearly, weekly, or based on another billing cycle.
-It is common for subscriptions, memberships, software plans, storage, streaming, and business tools.
+It is common for subscriptions, memberships, software plans, storage, streaming, delivery passes, cloud tools, and business services.

 The convenience is obvious: you do not have to pay manually every time.
 The risk is also obvious: the charge can keep happening after you stop paying attention.